Learning Contextual Runtime Monitors for Safe AI-Based Autonomy: EXPERIMENTAL EVALUATION

 We assess the efficacy of our proposed approach by investigating the following research questions: \begin{itemize} \item {\bf RQ1: Sanity check.} Does a monitor learned using our approach indeed select the controller best for a context? \item {\bf RQ2: Comparing to other baselines.} How does our approach compare to other ensemble methods, like common weighted average and mixture-of-experts methods? \item {\bf RQ3: Active bandits vs passive learning.} Does our active learning approach result in more accurate monitors than simple one-shot passive learning approaches? \item {\bf RQ4: Simplex vs multi-Simplex.} What is the impact of larger control ensembles on the accuracy of monitors? \end{itemize}

-We address these questions by evaluating our approach on two scenarios in autonomous driving.
-We first describe the experimental setup, including details about implementation and scenarios, and then present our results and findings.
+We address these research questions by evaluating our approach on two scenarios from the domain of autonomous driving.
+We first describe the experimental setup, including details about implementation and scenarios, and then present our results.